bg0707/SE1_Team3_VolunteerPortal/docs/02_UseCase_Modeling/use_case_descriptions.md

 ## UC-08 - Explore Opportunities
 **Actors:** Volunteer (primary), System (secondary)

+**Description:** Allows volunteers to discover, search, filter and view detailed information about available volunteering opportunities

 **Preconditions**
 - Volunteer is authenticated and logged in
 - System has active volunteering opportunities